ForLoopNelson/mood-track/README.md

 --Get rid of unused JS files

---Add weather widget to dashboard to show the user their local weather.

--- fix animation on letting go text.
-It goes to fast on mobile devices
+-- Create simple zen garden like mini game to replace the letting go section

 -- setup another login way using email